GeorgDangl/Dangl.Common/README.md

 Collection that notifies of item changes (add, delete) as well as whenever a child item that implements INotifyPropertyChanged is changed.

+#### ObservableDictionary<TKey, TValue>

+This is internally using a Dictionary<TKey, TValue> and raises events when elements are changed.

 ## Supported Frameworks

 The library supports `netstandard1.3`, `netstandard2.0` as well as `net45`.
 Binaries for the full framework are separately generated for older build tools that do not properly integrate with .NET Standard.